How to Test Water Heater Element Without Multimeter

 1. Attach one wire from the light bulb socket to one terminal of the heating element.

-2. Attach the other wire from the light bulb socket to the opposite terminal of the heating element.
+2. Connect the other wire from the light bulb socket to the opposite terminal of the heating element.

 6. Test the Element:

-1. Turn the circuit breaker back on momentarily.
-If the light bulb lights up, the heating element has continuity and is likely functional.
-If the light bulb does not light up, the element is likely damaged and needs replacement.
+1. Momentarily turn the circuit breaker back on.
+If the light bulb illuminates, the heating element has continuity and is likely functional.
+If it does not light up, the element may be damaged and require replacement.

-2. Immediately turn the circuit breaker off again after testing to avoid any electrical hazards.
+2. Immediately switch the circuit breaker off again after testing to avoid electrical hazards.

 7. Reassemble the Heater: